SergioVargasDev/SARS-CoV-2-Genomic-Analysis/README.md

 It automates large-scale genomic analysis, uncovering meaningful patterns through machine learning and bioinformatics tools.
 This work contributes to virology, epidemiology, and vaccine development efforts, offering a scalable solution for genomic studies.

-## Conclusion

-This project underscores the importance of genomic analysis in understanding pathogens like SARS-CoV-2.
-By dissecting the genetic makeup of various virus variants, it provides a foundation for informed decision-making in public health and medical research.
-The insights gleaned from this study not only contribute to the scientific community's knowledge pool but also highlight the pivotal role of data-driven methodologies in combating global health crises.

 ![WEB_PAGE](covid.jpg)